Switch-over area: the switch-over term from the traditional agriculture to the ecological agriculture is two years on the same area.

 Advanced waste water treatment: process capable of reducing specific constituents in waste water or sludge not normally achieved by other treatment options.
 It focuses on the elimination of nitrogen and phosphorus using biological and/or chemical, and physical methods.
 Advanced treatment technology includes for example chemical coagulation, flocculation and precipitation, break-point chlorination, stripping, mixed media filtration, micro-screening, selective ion exchange, activated carbon adsorption, reverse osmosis, ultra-filtration, electro-flotation.
 Advanced treatment processes are also used in combination and/or in conjunction with mechanical and advanced unit operations.

-Municipal solid waste: household waste and all other types of waste – generated first of all in institutions and enterprises – which have a similar composition and can thus be removed and disposed of together with that.
+Municipal waste: household waste and all other types of waste – generated first of all in institutions and enterprises – which have a similar composition and can thus be removed and disposed of together with that.

-Municipal solid waste removed by public services covers only the quantity removed by public services, so it does not include e.g. the quantity of waste removed to order based on individual contracts.
+Municipal waste removed by public services covers only the quantity removed by public services, so it does not include e.g. the quantity of waste removed to order based on individual contracts.

+Hazardous waste: according to the Act CLXXXV of 2012 the hazardous waste is such waste which, or whose any component or decomposed substance possess defined dangerous character.
 The amount of hazardous waste does not contain the amount of red mud generated, because, from 2004 red mud is not classified as hazardous waste, according to the EWC codes.

 National park: a major landscape having country specific characteristics and endowments not essetially disturbed, where joint presence of plant and animal species as well as geographical relief/terrain represent special importance for science, public education and social welfare/recreation.